fstahl1/P1-CarND-LaneLines/README.md

 #### Step 4 - Apply canny edge detection

-For canny edge detection the `cv2.Canny(img, low_threshold, high_threshold)` function was applied.
-The threshold values were determined following the recommendation of the lecture (low:high threshold ratio of 1:2 or 1:3 in range of tens to hundreds).
+For canny edge detection the `cv2.Canny(img, low_threshold, high_threshold)` function is applied.
+The threshold values are determined according to the recommendation in the lecture (low:high threshold ratio of 1:2 or 1:3 in range of tens to hundreds).

 ![Canny edge detection](./test_images_output/solidWhiteRight_canny.jpg)

 #### Step 5 - Select region of interest

-The region of interest was determined by the shape of the lanes in the images.
-The function `cv2.fillPoly(mask, vertices, ignore_mask_color)` sets the color in the region of interest to white, whereafter the mask is used by `cv2.bitwise_and(img, mask)` to keep only the specified region of the image.
+The region of interest is determined by the shape of the lanes in the images.
+The function `cv2.fillPoly(mask, vertices, ignore_mask_color)` sets the color in the region of interest to white.
+Finally the mask is used by `cv2.bitwise_and(img, mask)` to keep only the specified region of the image.

 ![Region of interest](./test_images_output/solidWhiteRight_roi.jpg)
 ![Region of interest in canny edge image](./test_images_output/solidWhiteRight_canny_roi.jpg)